sassafrastech/gather-docs/testimonials.md

 ---

-As the former Work Committee convener, I found gather to be invaluable in tracking a great deal of information that we used to try to track by hand, which left us vulnerable to mistakes.
-It automated most of the routine tasks that took up a lot of time, leaving us to be able to focus on the other aspects (fairness, equity, individual needs) of the work process.
+As the former Work Committee convener, I found gather to be invaluable ... it automates most of the routine tasks that took up a lot of time, leaving us to be able to focus on the other aspects (fairness, equity, individual needs) of the work process.
 I can't believe we functioned without it as long as we did and I would NEVER advocate going back.

-I think it was useful for users as well.
-People being able to sign on remotely, whether that means from their house or several thousand miles away, helped with access.

 _-- Deb Kraus, Touchstone Cohousing_